mozilla/glean_parser/CONTRIBUTING.rst

 Alternatively, the above tasks can be performed through the `Github new release UI <https://github.com/mozilla/glean_parser/releases/new>`__.

-Travis will then deploy to PyPI if tests pass.
+The continuous integration system will then deploy to PyPI if tests pass.